-• Students must earn at least 67 percent of the credit hours, which they attempt at BMCC on a cumulative basis.
-Students who fail to meet this requirement will be put on a SAP warning for their next semester of attendance.
+Students must earn at least 67 percent of the credit hours, which they attempt at BMCC on a cumulative basis.
+This is evaluated at the end of spring semester each year.
+Students who fail to meet this requirement will be put on a SAP probation for their next academic year of attendance.
 Students put on probation will be notified in writing of their status and informed of the deficiency requiring correction.
-Eligibility for financial aid will be suspended if the deficiency is not corrected by the end of the next semester of attendance.
+Eligibility for financial aid will be suspended if the deficiency is not corrected by the end of the next academic year.